Trapped-ion toolbox to simulate quantum Otto heat engines: Conclusion

 \section{Conclusion}

 We present a scheme that utilizes an ion confined within a bi-dimensional trap to simulate a quantum Otto heat engine (QOHE) with a two-level system as its working substance.
 Our scheme allows the electronic component of the ion (ECI), here considered as a two-level system, to interact with different types of effective heat reservoirs, including effective thermal reservoirs (effective heat reservoirs with positive temperatures), effective heat reservoirs with apparent negative temperatures, and effective squeezed thermal reservoirs.
 We describe how to generate these effective heat reservoirs and detail the strokes of the quantum Otto cycle.
 For comparison purposes, we display the efficiency of the QOHE when the ECI operates under three scenarios: (i) with two effective thermal reservoirs, (ii) with an effective thermal reservoir and an effective heat reservoir with a negative apparent temperature, and (iii) with an effective thermal reservoir and an effective squeezed thermal reservoir.
 For all scenarios, we present numerical results that illustrate the applicability of our scheme by comparing the engine efficiencies obtained from the physical models with and without the adiabatic elimination, which is the primary approximation for generating the effective heat reservoirs mentioned above.
+Beyond the parameter regime of this approximation, correlations between the electronic and motional components of the ion can become significant, complicating the application of the definitions of heat and work employed in this study.
+Nevertheless, if one is interested in exploring such correlations and other types of reservoirs, the proposed scheme could, in principle, still be applied.
 Lastly, we also show how to simulate a QOHE whose working substance is a quantum harmonic oscillator operating with the effective heat reservoirs cited above.